-It was through his family’s farming endeavours that John’s passion for farming was nurtured, and the skills he acquired over this time have stayed with him.
-Swan Bay Farm is where these lessons would be passed on and shared with Clare and the children they didn’t yet have.
+It was through John’s family farming endeavours that his passion for farming was nurtured, and the skills he acquired over this time have stayed with him.
+Swan Bay Farm is where these lessons would be passed on and shared with Clare and their three sons.
 It would also become a transformational change in direction for them.

 Clare and John, with their backgrounds in business, farming and design, acknowledge the power of having a clear vision and turning their ideas into reality.
 They have a strong ethos and respect for the environment and believe there has never been a better time to share their experiences with others on the necessity of mindful thinking, of how we see the earth we walk on and harvest from, to minimise our everyday footprint on the world we live in.

-Always finding new ideas to evolve and strengthen their own vision, Clare and John’s plan is to open Swan Bay Farm to the public in 2017.
-Their dream is to inspire others to realise how the simple idea of reconnecting with nature can benefit the individual and the rapidly-changing world we live in.
-To share their food growing expertise and encourage people to grow food is their ultimate goal.
+Always finding new ideas to evolve and strengthen their own vision, Clare and John’s plan is to open Swan Bay Farm to the public in 2018.
+Their dream is to inspire others to realise how the simple idea of reconnecting with nature can benefit the individual and the rapidly changing world we live in.
+To share their food growing expertise through education, and inspire people to grow food is the ultimate goal.

-Beyond that, who knows?
+Beyond that, stay tuned.
 Rest assured there’s an idea …

 CLICK HERE to be kept in the loop about our upcoming events and opening times at Swan Bay Farm.